 Are There Additional Risks?

 Yes!
 A new study investigated the occurrence of seven conditions during a two year period following hip arthroscopy in 1,870 patients.
 Specifically, they were looking for rates of increase compared to presurgery status.
-All conditions increased significantly after hip arthroscopy as follows:
+All conditions increased significantly after this operation as follows:

 - Chronic pain—166%